-The teacher keeps progress records and learning journals and records examples of each child's work.
-These progress folders contain a wide range of evidence that we share with parents at each parental consultation meeting or can be requested at any time by parents.
+The teacher keeps progress records and learning journals (Tapestry) and records examples of each child's work.
+Tapestry can be accessed by parents at any time and they can even add to the assessment process.

 Tracking grids are updated at the end of each half term.
 This provides a summary sheet for each child which feeds into the whole-school assessment and tracking process.
-We record each child's level of development using our Development Matters' stages of development1.
+We record each child's level of development using our Development Matters' stages of development.